 Project Angel Food proudly serves any man, woman, or child struggling with HIV/AIDS, cancer, or other life-threatening illness rendering them too weak to shop for groceries or cook their own meals.
-Clients range in age from 14 - 99 years old.
-Project Angel Food serves all of Los Angeles County and their client population reflects its diversity: 65% of their clients are people of color; they serve more women, 42%, than any time in their history; they honor people of all sexual orientations.
+Clients range in age from 16 - 97 years old.
+Project Angel Food serves all of Los Angeles County and their client population reflects its diversity: 78% of their clients are people of color; they serve many women, 41%, they honor people of all sexual orientations.

-The lives of the 2,200 unduplicated people Project Angel Food serves in a given year have taken a difficult turn due to the ravages of HIV/AIDS, cancer and other life-threatening illness.
+The lives of the 2,100 unduplicated people Project Angel Food serves in a given year have taken a difficult turn due to the ravages of HIV/AIDS, cancer and other life-threatening illness.
 A 33-year-old single mother with two children battling breast cancer, an elderly couple in their 80's coping with renal disease, and older man in his 60's with HIV/AIDS, who came back onto service after a period of recovery (a common occurrence among our HIV/AIDS clients as they age).